-- Graduation from University of Alberta Dental Hygiene Diploma program or dental hygiene graduates of other accredited Canadian or international dental hygiene programs. - 2) Minimum GPA of 2.0 in the above program. - (3) For graduates of dental hygiene diploma programs of 2 years in length, students must have completed an additional ★30 of which the following are required: - a.
-ENGL 101 (★6) - b.
-PSYCO 104 (★3) - c.
-SOC 100 (3) - d.
-STAT (★3) - (4) Letter/s of good standing from current and previous licensing bodies.
+- (1) Graduation from University of Alberta Dental Hygiene Diploma program or dental hygiene graduates of other accredited Canadian or international dental hygiene programs. - (2) Minimum GPA of 2.0 in the above program. - (3) For graduates of dental hygiene diploma programs of 2 years in length, students must have completed an additional ★30 of which the following are required: - a.
+English (6) - b.
+Psychology (3) - Sociology (3) C. - d.
+Statistics (3) - Letter/s of good standing from current and previous licensing bodies.
+(4)

-II.
-Other Requirements
+П. Other Requirements